Binary and Extreme Quantization for Computer Vision

 Important Dates

-Paper submission deadline: March 29th, 2021 (11:59pm PST)
+Paper submission deadline: June 25th, 2025 (11:59pm PST)

-Camera ready papers due: April 20th, 2021 (11:59pm PST)
+Camera ready papers due: TBD

-Extended abstract submission: May 17th, 2021 (11:59pm PST)
+Extended abstract submission: TBD

-Extended abstract decisions: May 31th, 2021 (11:59pm PST)
+Extended abstract decisions: TBD

-Workshop Date: June 25th, 2021
+Workshop Date: TBD

 Submission Guidelines

-• Extended abstracts NOT included in CVPR proceedings: We encourage the submission of extended abstracts (2 pages plus references) that summarize previously published or unpublished work.
+• Extended abstracts NOT included in ICCV proceedings: We encourage the submission of extended abstracts (2 pages plus references) that summarize previously published or unpublished work.
 Extended abstracts will undergo a light single-blind review process.
 Template for extended abstract can be found here.

 • Unpublished work: We also encourage the submission of papers that summarize work in-progress.
 The idea of this type of submission is the dissemination of preliminary results or methods that fall within the overall scope of the workshop.

-Please upload submissions at: cmt
+Please upload submissions at: TBD

 Schedule